 With time the Corona crisis is evolving and its effect is impacting B2B businesses all over the world particularly the e-commerce business.
 With the view of maintaining social distancing all over the world, online businesses have increased by around 50% with an almost 8% increase in the customers.
 While the e-commerce businesses are observing a surge in their sales some companies like luxury and cultural goods customers are seeing a decline.

 This article discusses the impact of the COVID-19 outbreak on B2B e-commerce.
 It also includes various challenges faced by the WordPress Development Company ,its solutions, opportunities, and preventive measures that can be taken by B2B businesses, to help you steer business during these stressful times.

 How can you manage your B2B e-commerce business during the COVID-19 outbreak?

 - Bring customers online

 During this COVID-19 outbreak ensure your business continuity, by moving your customers to use your online services.
 Utilize this time as an advantage to boost your business by encouraging your customers to shop online.
-While there may be some customers who are already shopping from your online store, but still you may need a helping hand.
+While there may be some customers who are already shopping from your eCommerce store, but still you may need a helping hand.

 Below mentioned are some tips on how you can assist them: